“Quiet people have the loudest minds.”- Stephen Hawking

 “Believe in yourself!
 Have faith in your abilities!
 Without humble but reasonable confidence in your own powers, you cannot be successful or happy.”

 Introverts believe in their set of skills and knowledge.

-They have the confidence to competently perform their tasks at hand and achieve the desired results.
+They have the confidence to competently perform their tasks and achieve the desired results in their job.

-Furthermore, introverts are able to make decisions regarding their work even without feedback and are willing to bear the consequences.
+Furthermore, introverts are able to make quick decisions when in a tough position and are bear the consequences.

 Click here to download your free Cheat Sheet on how to become a successful Freelance Virtual Assistant.